poojavinod100/People-Counting-Crowd-Density-Detection/README.md

 -**15/08/19 :Pooja:** C3 framework explored and link to repo included in 'Contributions' folder.
 At destination repo, please visit results_reports folder  for details of results obtained.

 -**15/08/19 :Pooja:** Review #2 of research article by Ramkrishna Acharya complete.
 Edits made and article recommended for submission to SPAIC Medium Publication.

+-**16/08/19 :Sreekanth:** Completed implementation of crowd counting on images using CSRnet model.
+Trials on videos done.

+Pull request for code merged by Pooja into the 'Contributions' folder.

 ________________________________________________________________________________________________________________________________________
 ________________________________________________________________________________________________________________________________________